pbertera/SIPPing/README.md

     sipping.py -r examples/snom-notify-minibrowser.txt -d 172.16.18.35 -p 5060 -S 172.16.18.90  -P 5060 -c1 -a

 **Note:** this example uses also the *%(seq)d* formatter

+### snom phones led controls

+With this example template you can turn on a phone button.
+This command uses a Python variable (**callid**) in order to generate a random Call-ID SIP header.
+You need to configure a function key as a button with number **1** (see **key** variable).

+    ./sipping.py -a -q -d 172.16.18.35 -r examples/snom-led-on.txt -v user:202 -v key:1 -v .callid:"''.join(random.choice(string.ascii_lowercase + string.digits) for x in range(6))" -vcolor:$color -m string -m random -c1

+With this command you can turn off the phone led:

+    ./sipping.py -d 172.16.18.35 -r examples/snom-led-off.txt -v user:202 -v key:$key -v .callid:"''.join(random.choice(string.ascii_lowercase + string.digits) for x in range(6))" -m string -m random -c1 -a -q

 ## include an external file